terhechte/Cederic/Readme.md

 > Non-blocking, thread-safe, asynchrounous access & modification of any object

+#### Swift 2.0 Status
+Currently crashes with EXC_BAD_ACCESS in debug and normal builds.
+However, it works fine if the new Xcode7 Address Sanitizer is used

 #### Consider this code
 8 Threads are replacing NSColor instances in a shared NSMutableArray: